iCliniq Logo

 • Women with anal incontinence following OASIS should be referred for pelvic floor physiotherapy.

-What to Expect After Repair of Obstetric Anal Sphincter Injuries?
+What Happens After the Repair of an Obstetric Anal Sphincter Injury?

-• Prophylactic Antibiotics - After the procedure, the doctor will prescribe antibiotics to prevent infections and postpartum perineal wound complications.
+• Prophylactic Antibiotics - The doctor will prescribe antibiotics to prevent infections and complications from postpartum perineal wounds after the procedure.
 Second-generation Cephalosporins are usually prescribed.

 • Postoperative Bowel Regimen - It varies from patient to patient.
 It consists of laxatives and bulking agents to avoid constipation and any damage to the repaired tissues from the passage of hard stool.
 The bowel motions in the immediate postoperative period may threaten the integrity of the repair, so bowel confinement techniques are used.

-• Postoperative Analgesia - To relieve perineal pain due to trauma.
-As Opioids have a constipating effect, NSAIDs (nonsteroidal anti-inflammatory drugs) in conjunction with Acetaminophen are preferred.
+• Postoperative Analgesia - It is used to relieve perineal pain due to trauma.
+As opioids have a constipating effect, NSAIDs (nonsteroidal anti-inflammatory drugs) in conjunction with Acetaminophen are preferred.

 Is It Possible to Have a Normal Vaginal Delivery After Obstetric Anal Sphincter Injuries?